-Racist bullying can be defined as 'A range of hurtful behaviour, both physical and psychological, that makes a person feel unwelcome, marginalised, excluded, powerless or worthless because of their colour, ethnicity, culture, faith community, national origin or national status'.
+Racist bullying can be defined as 'A range of hurtful behaviour, both physical and psychological, that makes a person feel unwelcome, marginalised, excluded, powerless or worthless because of their colour, ethnicity, culture, faith community, national origin or national status'8.

-No young person should be made to feel inferior because of their background, culture or religion.
-Forms of racism which are the result of ignorance are nevertheless hurtful to the recipient and other members of that group.
-It is vital that all young people are valued and learn to respect others.
-Adults should make their stance on racist behaviour clear to all young people so as to discourage racist behaviour and to encourage reporting if it does take place.
+No child should be made to feel inferior because of their background, culture or religion.
+Forms of racism which are the result of ignorance are hurtful to the recipient and other members of that group.
+It is vital that all children and young people are valued and learn to respect others.
+Adults should make their stance against racist behaviour clear to all children so as to discourage racist behaviour and to encourage reporting if it does take place.